 Happy Birthday Karl!

-Karl Marx (1818-1883), the great philosopher, historian, political economist and father of Marxism, was born on this day in 1818.
-Although born in the early 19th century, the relevance of Karl Marx's ideas for analysing 20th and 21st century capitalism, as well as for understanding the political and economic struggles and changes of his own day, remain vital and essential.
+Karl Marx (1818-1883), the great philosopher, historian, political economist and father of Marxism, was born on May 5th in 1818.
+The relevance of Karl Marx's ideas for analysing 20th and 21st century capitalism, as well as for understanding the political and economic struggles and changes of his own day, remain vital and essential.

 To celebrate, we're bringing you an extract from one of his most famous political works, The Eighteenth Brumaire of Louis Bonaparte.